TOD-theses/paper-T-RACE/main.typ

 ==== Block validators

 In Ethereum, each transaction must pay a transaction fee to the block validator and thus modifies the block validator’s balance.
-This would qualify each transaction pair in a block as a TOD candidate, as they all modify the balance of the block validator’s address.
+This makes each transaction pair in a block a TOD candidate, as they all modify the balance of the block validator’s address.

 We exclude TOD candidates, where the only collision is the balance of any block validator.

 ==== Nonce and code collisions

-We showed in @sec:relevant-collisions, that nonce and code collisions are not relevant for TOD attacks.
-Therefore, we ignore collisions for this state type.
+We showed in @sec:relevant-collisions that nonce and code collisions are not relevant for TOD attacks.
+Therefore, we ignore collisions for this key type.

 ==== Indirect dependency

 As argued in @sec:weaknesses, indirect dependencies can cause unexpected results in our analysis, therefore we will filter TOD candidates that have an indirect dependency.
 We will only consider the case, where the indirect dependency is already visible in the normal order and accept that we potentially miss some indirect dependencies.
-Alternatively, we could also remove a TOD candidate $(T_A , T_B)$ when we also have the TOD candidate $(T_A , T_X)$, however this would remove many more TOD candidates.
+Alternatively, we could also remove a TOD candidate $(T_A , T_B)$ when we there exists a TOD candidate $(T_A , T_X)$ for some intermediary transaction $T_X$, however this would remove many more TOD candidates.

 We already have a model of all direct (potential) dependencies with the TOD candidates.
 We can build a transaction dependency graph $G = (V , E)$ with $V$ being all transactions and $E = { (T_A , T_B) divides (T_A , T_B) in "TOD candidates" }$.
 We then filter out all TOD candidates $(T_A , T_B)$ where there exists a path $T_A , T_(X_1) , dots.h , T_(X_n) , T_B$ with at least one intermediary node $T_(X_i)$.

 @fig:tod_candidate_dependency shows an example dependency graph, where transaction $A$ influences both $X$ and $B$ and $B$ is influenced by all other transactions.
-We would filter out the candidate $(A , B)$ as there is a path $A -> X -> B$, but keep $(X , B)$ and $(C , B)$.
+We filter out the candidate $(A , B)$ as there is a path $A -> X -> B$, but keep $(X , B)$ and $(C , B)$.

 #figure(
   [